MakeSchool-Tutorials/job-search-navigator/P01-contact-management-system/content.md

 > [action]
 >
-> If you've already started your job application process, fill this out now with all the places you've actively interviewing at, places you've applied, places you're going to apply, and ones where you are no longer pursuing.
+> If you've already started your job application process, fill the `Applications` tab of your CMT out now with all the places you've actively interviewing at, places you've applied, places you're going to apply, and ones where you are no longer pursuing.

 # Job Offer Calculator